ndrean/UpImage/README.md

 ```

 We write into a file stream by stream.
 When we have a redirect, we have a `{"location", location}` header.
 The function [Finch.stream](https://hexdocs.pm/finch/Finch.html#stream/5) uses 3 functions ahd each receives 2 arguments: a tuple and an accumulator.
 In the first function, we return the "status" as the accumulator.
-In the second function, we parse the headers and return the whole headers or the "location" depending if the acc = status = 302.
+In the second function, we parse the headers and return the whole headers or the `Location` header depending if the acc = status = 302.
 The last function receives the headers in the accumulator.
-In the case where we have the value "location" in the tuple, we use recursion.
+In the case where we have the value "location" in the `Location` header, we use recursion.
 If not, we write into the file so we do't return the whole binary.

 ```elixir
 def stream_write(req, file) do